Mobile App Development 4 min read

 2. Connect with customers directly

-Compared to websites and social media pages, a mobile app is more convenient for communications with customers.
-Since they’re required to log in with their contact information, your team can easily track and address requests and concerns.
-In fact, some apps would even have live chat features, which let businesses communicate with customers in real time.
+Compared to websites and social media pages, an app is more convenient for connecting with customers.
+Since they log into your platform with their contact information, your team can easily track and address requests and concerns.
+In fact, some apps even have live chat features, which let businesses communicate with customers in real time.

 3. Improve customer experience